SamuelChandler/Practice/Rust/Ch3/Notes.md

 ### Loop
 The `loop` keyword tells Rust to execute a block of code over and over again forever or until you explicitly tell it to stop.
+- You might also need to pass the result of that operation out of the `loop` to the rest of your code.
+To do this, you can add the value you want returned after the `break` expression you use to stop the loop; that value will be returned out of the loop so you can use it
+- If you have loops within loops, `break` and `continue` apply to the innermost loop at that point.
+You can optionally specify a loop label on a loop that you can then use with `break` or `continue` to specify that those keywords apply to the labeled loop instead of the innermost loop.
+Loop labels must begin with a single quote.

+### While Loop
+A program will often need to evaluate a condition within a loop.
+While the condition is `true`, the loop runs.
+When the condition ceases to be true, the program calls `break`, stopping the loop.

+- As a more concise alternative, you can use a `for` loop and execute some code for each item in a collection.